 East Scarborough Storefront – – helps networks of residents, social service organizations, academic institutions and others to run programs and organize events in the neighbourhood of Kingston Galloway/Orton Park.
 Includes the R.O.S.E garden which provides opportunities to the residents to grow fresh vegetables, and the Eco-Food Hub, a place to learn and share knowledge about food and cooking.

-Toronto Botanical Gardens - offers an array of 17 award-winning themed gardens spanning nearly four acres, designed to educate and inspire.
-You'll also find a complete range of innovative indoor and outdoor learning experiences for all ages including programs, garden tours, and an extensive horticultural library.
-The catalog is accessible on line.
+Toronto Botanical Gardens – offers an array of 17 award-winning themed gardens spanning nearly four acres, designed to educate and inspire.
+You’ll also find a complete range of innovative indoor and outdoor learning experiences for all ages including programs, garden tours, and an extensive horticultural library.
+The catalog is accessible online.

 Community Health Centres